 Figure 23: Extreme visibility of GSO arc at ±70° longitude (5° elevation angle).

-The overall target of these case studies is to assess how the local environnement around the FSS ES affects the previous static analysis and at the end how the conducted investigation translates into field management to facilitate the shared use of the band by FSS and WBB LMP systems.
+The overall target of these case studies is to assess how the local environment around the FSS ES affects the previous static analysis and at the end how the conducted investigation translates into field management to facilitate the shared use of the band by FSS and WBB LMP systems.

 Methodology